Skip to content

 Consolidation outlook

-Market leader in TBM/ITFM; consolidator position.
-The lock-in risk is real — TBM taxonomy and allocation model investment creates high switching cost after two to three years of operation.
+Market leader in TBM and ITFM.
+Consolidator position.
+The lock-in risk is real.
+TBM taxonomy and allocation model investment creates high switching cost after two to three years of operation.

-• Strong fit for organizations that want AI cost modeled inside enterprise TBM and ITFM structures.
+• Strong fit for organisations that want AI cost modelled inside enterprise TBM and ITFM structures.

 • Supports flexible cost allocation, cost transparency, planning, and broader technology value management.